-The nForce modules: nForce 150 SCSI, nForce 400 SCSI are FIPS 140-2 level 2 stand-alone devices.
-The units are identical in operation and only vary in the processing speed.
+The units are identical in operation and only vary in the processing speed and the support software supplied.

 The module runs firmware provided by nCipher.
 There is the facility for the user to upgrade this firmware.
 In order to determine that the module is running the correct version of firmware they should use the NewEnquiry service which reports the version of firmware currently loaded.
-The validated firmware versions are 2.0.0, 2.0.2, 2.0.4 and 2.0.5.
+The validated firmware versions are 2.12.9.